black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 56
 Give your empty button text array three string elements.
 Use the three strings being assigned to the button innerText properties in the goTown function.
 Remember that array values are separated by commas.

+# Step 57
+Create another property in your object called button functions.
+Give this property an array containing the three functions assigned to the onclick properties in the goTown function.
+Remember that these functions are variables, not strings, and should not be wrapped in quotes.